jintonic/gears/INSTALL/Geant4/README.md

 <img style="width:100%;" src="winEnv.png"/>

-## Install pre-compiled Geant4 in macOS
+## Install pre-compiled Geant4 on macOS

 You can download the pre-compiled Geant4 libraries for the macOS [here](https://geant4.web.cern.ch/support/download).
 By default, it will be saved to `~/Downloads`.
 The next step is to download [Geant4 datasets](https://geant4.web.cern.ch/support/download) one by one and unpack them into a folder.
 This tedious process can be automated by using the [geant4-config][] script shipped with [Geant4][].
 However, the one shipped with the pre-compiled [Geant4][] does not know where your data folder is.
 You need to run the following commands to update your [geant4-config][] and use it to install all the datasets for you: